mbdevpl/docker-transpyle-flash/README.md

     sudo docker pull mbdevpl/usable-python:ubuntu16.04
     sudo docker pull mbdevpl/transpyle:0.3.1

+If you any modifications were made to submodules, you can revert them using:

+    git submodule foreach git clean -f -d -x git submodule foreach git reset --hard HEAD

 Then, build the image by running the following:

     sudo docker build --no-cache -t transpyle-flash .